javasync/streamemo/README.md

 Now, whenever we want to perform a query we may get the resulting stream from the `CompletableFuture`.
-In the following example we are getting the value of the maximum temperature in March and counting how many days reached this temperature.
+In the following example we are getting the maximum temperature in March and counting how many days reached this temperature.